knative/docs/docs/eventing/README.md

 To learn how to use the registry, see the [Event Registry documentation](event-registry.md).

-### Installation
+## Installation

-You can install Knative Eventing via the methods listed on the [installation page](../install/README.md).
+You can install Knative Eventing using the methods listed on the [installation page](../install/README.md).